suu990901/Dial-MAE/dialogue_finetune/README.md

 >log/$name/$resFile.log 2>&1 &
 ```
 ## Post-training Examples
-You can also run the following script to post-train separately on Ubuntu and Ecommerce.
+You can also run the following script to fine-tune separately on Ubuntu and Ecommerce.

 ```
 bash finetune_ubuntu.sh